ceph/ceph/doc/cephfs/file-layouts.rst

 ----------------

-If you wish to remove an explicit layout from a directory, to revert to inherting the layout of its ancestor, you can do so:
+If you wish to remove an explicit layout from a directory, to revert to inheriting the layout of its ancestor, you can do so:

 .. code-block:: bash